 Can you freeze mascarpone cheese?
-This is a question I often get and the good news is, it can be frozen provided it is done properly.
+This is a question I often get and the good news is, yes, it can be frozen provided it is done properly.

-I am going to share in this post, the ins and outs of freezing mascarpone cheese for future use, including how to do it properly and how to use it once it's thawed.
+You will find in this post, the ins and outs of freezing mascarpone cheese for future use, including how to do it properly and how to use it once it's thawed.
 Follow these tips and you will never have to waste any leftover mascarpone cheese anymore.

 Mascarpone cheese is widely used to make many delicious desserts, the most common ones being tiramisu, cheesecakes and mousses.

 As with cream cheese, mascarpone is a perishable dairy product, it can be challenging to store and preserve it for prolonged periods even in the refrigerator.

 While freezing it may not be the first thought that comes to mind, the ability to freeze this cheese is indeed a game-changer and a great way to keeping this delicious cheese longer.

 Looking for more tips and techniques?
 Check out these other posts on how to avoid cakes from remaining wet in the middle, how to use silicone molds for cake decorating, how to make puffed fondant hearts without cutters or molds, how to line a cake tin and how to level and layer cakes like a pro.

 Mascarpone cheese is a rich and creamy Italian cheese of dairy origin (one of the many dairy products from cow's milk).
 It is said to have originated in Italy and is categorized as a soft cheese.
 It has a smooth, creamy texture and mild, slightly sweet flavor.
 Unlike some other soft cheeses like cream cheese and goat cheese, mascarpone cheese is not on the tangy side of taste.